Version Control For Customers

 What is the primary purpose of version control for customers?

-The primary purpose is to ensure accuracy, consistency, and reliability in customer-facing assets, enhancing the overall customer experience.
+The primary purpose is to ensure accuracy, consistency, and traceability in customer-facing processes, enhancing customer satisfaction and trust.

 How does version control improve team collaboration?